Das Lütgens – vom Fuhrhof zur Weberei

 Roetgen

-On the old country road stands a property as old as the history of the Roetgen weaving itself, and it is now to become something new.
+On the old country road stands a property that is as old as the history of the Roetgen weaving mill itself and is now set to become something new.

-In 1763, Johann Peter Kaufmann had his yard built here on the federal highway – in honor of his wife, Anna Lütgen.
-Later, the property was expanded: a weaving mill and dye works were established, where cashmere fabrics were produced.
+In 1763, Johann Peter Kaufmann had his carriage house built here on the main road - in honour of his wife Anna Lütgen.
+The property was later expanded: a weaving and dyeing mill was built where Kasimir fabrics were produced.

-In the 19th century, Lütgens was one of the most productive businesses in the area.
-Over a hundred quintals of wool were processed here each year.
-With the decline of the cloth industry, the building lost its function, yet it remained part of Roetgen's cultural memory.
+In the 19th century, Lütgens was one of the most productive businesses in the village.
+Over a hundred hundred quintals of wool were processed here every year.
+With the decline of the cloth industry, the building lost its function, but it was preserved as part of Roetgen's cultural memory.

-Today, the local history and heritage association plans to convert the house into a community and meeting place.
-Thus, the circle closes: From a place of work, it becomes a place of gathering – and the story of the weavers remains alive.
+Today, the local history and heritage association is planning to convert the building into a civic and meeting place.
+This closes the circle: a place of work becomes a place to come together - and the history of the weavers remains alive.